BrianMitchL/weatherBot/README.md

 ```

 ## Use
+Use weatherBot.py for Python 2.7 (tested with 2.7.6) and weatherBot3.py for Python 3 (tested with 3.4.3).

 There are two mode to use weatherBot.
 One is running from a console, and the other is by forking the process into a daemon.
 By default, the debug level is logged to the console and the info level is logged to the log file.
 The idea with this is that you run the script from the console to test and debug, and daemonize it to run it in "production."
 To run from as a daemon, pass in the `-d` flag:
 ```shell
 python weatherBot.py -d